Involutions on a surface of general type with $p_g=q=0$, $K^2=7$: Classification of branch divisors and quotient surfaces

-We study the possibilities of an irreducible component $\Gamma\subset B_{0}$ for each number of isolated fixed points.
+We now study the possibilities of an irreducible component $\Gamma\subset B_{0}$ for each number of isolated fixed points.
 Let $\GV$ be the preimage of $\Gamma$ in the double cover $V$ of $W$.
-We do not consider the case $k=11$ because it is already studied in \cite{NGI} and \cite{BS7}.
+We do not consider the case $k=11$ because it is already treated in \cite{CSGNB}, \cite{NGI} and \cite{BS7}.

 \begin{lemma} For any irreducible component $\Gamma\subset B_{0}$ on $W$, $2K_{V}\GV=\Gamma D$, where $\tilde{\pi}^{*}\Gamma \equiv 2\GV$. \end{lemma}